rastegarpanah/rastegarpanah.github.io/_pages/about.md

 I am a data scientist passionate about monitoring and explainability of machine learning systems.
 In recent years, I have been working on developing tools and measures for issues surrounding fairness, privacy, and explainability in ML.

-I am broadly interested in building robust and trustworthy data-driven solutions to problems in healthcare, finance, social sciences, and systems biology.
+I am broadly interested in finding robust and trustworthy data-driven solutions to problems in healthcare, finance, social sciences, and systems biology.
 I have previously worked on developing novel computational approaches for recommender systems and the analysis of genomics (Single-cell RNA) data.